arispant/Udacity-Memory-Game/README.md

 ## How the game was built.

-During the development proccess i used Vanilla JS with object-oriented programming to create Player class and handle all the game's functionality(properties and methods) and manipulate the DOM.
-HTML to set game's elements.
+During the development proccess i used Vanilla JS to manipulate the DOM.
+CSS for styles and also HTML to set game's elements.

 ## Installation.